Texas Chicken Fried Steak with Cream Gravy

 • This recipe yields about 2 cups of gravy.

-• Use some of the oil from the fried steak to start the gravy in a separate skillet.
+• Use some of the oil from the fried steak to start the gravy; use the same skillet you cooked the steaks in

 Here’s how to make buttermilk in case you don’t have any: